 Day Trip

-Montserrat Tour from Barcelona with Monastery and Cava Winery Lunch
+Full Day Trip to Montserrat from Barcelona with Winery & 3-Course Lunch

 See Prices

 La Boqueria is Barcelona’s premier covered market.
-It is a massive market which means there are tons of options inside.
-You can go there to get high-quality jamón to go or some seriously delicious street food.
+It’s a massive market, which means there are tons of options inside.
+You can go there to get high-quality jamón (ham) to go or some seriously delicious street food.

 Address: La Rambla, 91